 A couple of weeks later, our family were involved with the music/children’s ministry during the service.
 This is how that worked out:

+Our church has a “no scent” policy which is very helpful since I and other family members are also multi-chemical sensitive.
 While our church turns off wifi and encourages no cell phones on fully during the service, there usually is still some detectable radiation measured by my acoustimeter (from our church or visitors who still have something radiating, for example “smart” t.v.’s, syncing watches, or people who need to be “on-call”).
 So I still need to wear shielded clothing to reduce symptoms afterwards.
 Yet having a headnet and clothing that specifically has metal in it means a few things for me (beyond its function and helpfulness in giving me occasional opportunities to get off my property to do something else without as serious of a burn for my face or eyes or digestive issues):

 - A headnet (and other shielded clothing) is made of conductive fabric – the silver or copper in it helps to reflect the microwaves but the downside is that metal conducts electrical fields.
 Now that’s not likely an issue if one is away from electrical appliances or if microwaves are the only frequencies one is sensitive too, however, I am quite sensitive to electrical and magnetic fields as well.
 After sitting in a pew one Sunday a few months ago near the piano with my shielded clothing on including my headnet, we wondered why on earth my body had fine twitches/tremors after about an hour…. then we figured it out!
 The speaker boxes (over and under the piano area for amplification purposes) emit higher electrical and magnetic fields!
 And my clothing was conductive.
 So that combination was filling my bucket.